First French War of Religion (1562–1563)

 While initially planning to follow up the capture of Rouen with a march on English held Le Havre, Guise was suddenly forced to reckon with the Protestant army once more, which emerged from its stay in Orléans and made a dash for the capital.
-However the Protestant army became bogged down besieging the towns and suburbs of the capital, allowing Guise to secure the city.
-Forced to break off from Paris, Condé and Coligny turned north and made to Normandy, hoping to secure pay from the English for their army and unify with English reinforcements.
+However, the Protestant army became bogged down besieging the towns and suburbs of the capital, allowing Guise to secure the city.
+Forced to break off from Paris, Condé and Coligny turned north and made for Normandy, hoping to secure pay from the English for their army and unify with English reinforcements.
 The royal army followed them and brought the rebels to battle at Dreux.
-The battle was a victory for the royalists, though a strongly pyrrhic one, with constable Montmorency captured, Saint-André murdered and much of the royal gendarmerie destroyed.
+The battle was a victory for the royalists, though a strongly pyrrhic one, with Constable Montmorency captured, Saint-André murdered and much of the royal gendarmerie destroyed.
 For the rebels, Condé was captured.
 Coligny withdrew from the field to Orléans with the remainder of the Protestant army.
-Guise now enjoyed complete ascendency over the royal administration and determined to achieve a final victory with the capture of Orléans.
+Guise now enjoyed complete ascendancy over the royal administration and determined to achieve a final victory with the capture of Orléans.
 Coligny slipped out of the city with the Protestant cavalry into Normandy, where he began to recapture much of the province.
 Guise meanwhile worked to reduce Orléans.
 Shortly before his siege could be finished, he was assassinated and Catherine seized the opportunity to bring the war to a negotiated settlement, achieved in the Edict of Amboise on 19 March 1563.